Rmjp/Single-page-image-view-to-scroll-extension/README.md

 # WFF
-An extension that turns a single page gallery to scroll.
+An extension that turns a single page image viwe to scroll.

 ![example](https://i.imgur.com/1rWayHC.jpeg)